Blue: Optics and colour theory

+LED

+In 1993, high-brightness blue LEDs were demonstrated by Shuji Nakamura of Nichia Corporation.
+In parallel, Isamu Akasaki and Hiroshi Amano of Nagoya University were working on a new development which revolutionised LED lighting.

+Nakamura was awarded the 2006 Millennium Technology Prize for his invention.

+Nakamura, Hiroshi Amano and Isamu Akasaki were awarded the Nobel Prize in Physics in 2014 for the invention of an efficient blue LED.

+Lasers

 Lasers emitting in the blue region of the spectrum became widely available to the public in 2010 with the release of inexpensive high-powered 445–447 nm laser diode technology.
 Previously the blue wavelengths were accessible only through DPSS which are comparatively expensive and inefficient, but still widely used by scientists for applications including optogenetics, Raman spectroscopy, and particle image velocimetry, due to their superior beam quality.
 Blue gas lasers are also still commonly used for holography, DNA sequencing, optical pumping, among other scientific and medical applications.

 Shades and variations

 Blue is the colour of light between violet and cyan on the visible spectrum.
 Hues of blue include indigo and ultramarine, closer to violet; pure blue, without any mixture of other colours; Azure, which is a lighter shade of blue, similar to the colour of the sky; Cyan, which is midway in the spectrum between blue and green, and the other blue-greens such as turquoise, teal, and aquamarine.

 Blue also varies in shade or tint; darker shades of blue contain black or grey, while lighter tints contain white.
-Darker shades of blue include ultramarine, cobalt blue, navy blue, and Prussian blue; while lighter tints include sky blue, azure, and Egyptian blue.
-(For a more complete list see the List of colours).
+Darker shades of blue include ultramarine, cobalt blue, navy blue, and Prussian blue; while lighter tints include sky blue, azure, and Egyptian blue (for a more complete list see the List of colours).